2025 Colorado CCBHC Planning Grant

 Colorado CCBHC Planning Grant Awarded

-The Department of Health Care Policy & Financing (HCPF), in partnership with the Behavioral Health Administration (BHA), submitted an application to the Substance Abuse and Mental Health Service Administration (SAMHSA) for the 2024 Certified Community Behavioral Health Clinic (CCBHC) Planning Grant.
-The CCBHC Planning Grant Application Narrative and a listing of CCBHC application supporters is available for review.
+The Department of Health Care Policy & Financing (HCPF), in partnership with the Behavioral Health Administration (BHA), submitted an application to the Substance Abuse and Mental Health Service Administration (SAMHSA) for the 2025 Certified Community Behavioral Health Clinic (CCBHC) Planning Grant in Fall of 2024.
+The CCBHC Planning Grant Application Narrative and a listing of CCBHC application supporters are available for review.

-HCPF and BHA are currently working on the CCBHC Demonstration Planning Grant.
+HCPF and BHA are currently collaborating on the CCBHC Demonstration Planning Grant along with other state partners, providers, stakeholders at all levels, and industry experts.
 The CCBHC Planning Grant allows HCPF and BHA to explore how the CCBHC model will complement the Colorado Safety Net System to promote Colorado’s overall goal of integrated and accessible behavioral health care with sustainable funding practices.

 CCBHC Planning Grant Project Stakeholder Engagement Plan